available in Nepal

 Overview

 The kingdom of Nepal is wedged between the majestic Himalayan montain range and the tropical foothills of northern India.
 It is an adventure travellers paradise, filled with snow capped peaks, mystical monastries and surprising wildlife encounters, offering trekking in the north and wildlife parks in the south.
+For first-time visitors, a comprehensive Nepal travel guide helps showcase the diversity of landscapes and the wide range of things to do in Nepal.

 Tourism is Nepal’s largest industry and source of foreign exchange and revenue.
 Possessing eight of the ten highest mountains in the world, Nepal is a hotspot destination for those seeking adventure and wildlife experiences.
-The Hindu and Buddhist heritage of Nepal and its cool weather are also strong attractions.
+This unique combination has made the country globally recognised for Nepal

 There are a huge number of wilderness and adventure activities for visitors to Nepal.
 Mountain biking, rock climbing, trekking, hiking, bird watching, scenic flights, paragliding and hot air ballooning in the mountains of Himalaya, as well as exploring the waterways by raft, kayak or canoe, and jungle safaris in the Terai region.
+Highlights include world-class Nepal trekking and hiking routes in the Himalayas and immersive Nepal wildlife safari experiences in the southern national parks.

 A major draw for those looking for a safari is the 932 sq/km Chitwan National Park, a preserved area in the Terai Lowlands of south-central Nepal, known for its biodiversity.
 Its dense forests and grassy plains are home to rare mammals like one-horned rhinos and Bengal tigers.
 The park shelters numerous bird species, including the giant hornbill.
 Dugout canoes traverse the northern Rapti River, home to crocodiles.
 Inside the park is Balmiki Ashram, a Hindu pilgrimage site.